Set-OutlookSignatures/Set-OutlookSignatures/readme.md

 - Manager of current mailbox
     - Same variables as logged-on user, $CURRENTMAILBOXMANAGER\[...]$ instead of $CURRENTMAILBOX\[...]$
 ## Photos from Active Directory
-The script supports replacing images in the signature template with photos stored in Active Directory.
+The script supports replacing images in signature templates with photos stored in Active Directory.
+When using images in OOF templates, please be aware that Exchange and Outlook do not yet support images in OOF messages.

 As with other variables, photos can be obtained from the currently logged-on user, it's manager, the currently processed mailbox and it's manager.

 To be able to apply Word image features such as sizing, cropping, frames, 3D effects etc, you have to exactly follow these steps: